SORRENTO & AMALFI COAST

 A busier, fancier version of Amalfi, the little town – while very pretty and an architectural wonder wedged into the mountain as it is – was a bit devoid of character and felt to us, even as tourists, to be too much of a tourist trap.

-Being much of the same, we did a quick whip around to make sure we saw what needed seeing and then spent a good hour sitting in a garden terrace restaurant that served over-prices everything and had terribly service… But had those fans that blow fine mist spray so was easily the coolest place in town.
+Being much of the same, we did a quick whip around to make sure we saw what needed seeing and then spent a good hour sitting in a garden terrace restaurant that served over-prices everything and had terrible service… But it had those fans that blow fine mist spray so was easily the coolest place in town.
+And a great place to sample a granita, fruit slush.

 Finishing off the visit with a cursory hobble into the sea, it was back on the boat for the sunset ride home.